clairek09/MIC/Modules/M04-load-balancing-non-https-traffic-azure/includes/4-exercise-create-configure-azure-load-balancer.md

 In this section, you will create a virtual network and a subnet.

 1. Log in to the Azure portal.
-2. On the Azure portal home page, naviagte to the Global Search bar and search **Virtual Networks** and select virtual networks under services.
+2. On the Azure portal home page, navigate to the Global Search bar and search **Virtual Networks** and select virtual networks under services.
 3. Select **Create** on the Virtual networks page

     :::image type="content" source="../media/create-virtual-network.png" alt-text="create a virtual network from the Azure portal":::